Warsaw Christmas market | what to expect

 Old Town Market Place

 As much as we enjoyed visiting the Warsaw Christmas market, truthfully speaking, it’s not as good as Prague or Vienna.
-It’s smaller, and lacks the energy of its larger counterparts.
+It’s much smaller, and lacks the energy of its larger counterparts.

 Warsaw Christmas market